 View the Resolution Guidelines(5 page PDF) to learn more about the process of writing and submitting resolutions.

 - Include “whereas” clause(s) that are stated clearly, factually, and are limited to relevant information;

 - Include “resolved” clause(s) that stand alone without the rest of the document present (clear and concise, positively stating the action or policy called for by the resolution);

 - Include statement explaining any fiscal implications necessary to implement the “resolved” clause(s);

 - Be endorsed by at least two registrants (Active AAFP members only) at this conference; and

-- Be submitted with the official NCCL Resolution Form(1 page DOCX) with all information completed.
+- Be submitted with the official NCCL Resolution Form(1 page PDF) with all information completed.